Whitehead steps down from LTAB

 “I will continue to work to make Laughlin a great place to live, just not as a board member but as a resident,” she said.
 “I still will be attending LTAB meetings each month and voicing my opinion when appropriate.
 I look forward to meeting more of our citizens who also have the same quest to make Laughlin bigger and better.”

-Whitehead, a veteran of the U.S. Air Force, worked professionally as a behavioral health counselor.
+Whitehead, a veteran of the U.S. Air Force, spent 15 years as a behavioral health counselor.
 She moved to the Tri-state in 2001, working at Mohave Mental Health Clinic, but left three years later when her youngest son began a successful battle against cancer.
 She returned to the area in 2009, working briefly at Southwest Behavioral & Health Services and ABC Therapy Counseling Center before retiring in 2011.

 (0) comments